Houdini 22.0 Nodes Copernicus nodes

 A Float VDB providing the temperature at each voxel.

-Note newly activated voxels will get a temperature of 0 so that should be used as baseline usually.
+Note that newly activated voxels will get a temperature of 0, so that value should usually be used as a baseline.

 feedback

-A Cable providing wires that will be fedback to the next iteration of the solve.
-It is important the input’s cable structure exactly matches the Pyro Block End COP’s input.
+A cable providing wires that will be fed back to the next iteration of the solve.
+It is important that the input’s cable structure exactly matches the Pyro Block End COP’s input.

 passthrough

 Optional cable providing layers and VDBs that should be computed outside of the simulation.
-They will be read each frame, so can be used to inject animated sources; but cannot depend on the results of the simulation.
+They are read each frame, so can be used to inject animated sources, but cannot depend on the results of the simulation.

 Outputs